 That being said, I figure it’s a good time for some updates:

 • Due to popular demand, I’ve released a sequel to Primordial Threat.
 I honestly hadn’t expected to write it, even though I had a good idea of where I wanted to go.
 But, this proves that when enough of you buy the first book and ask repeatedly about if a sequel was coming, I’m not exactly immune to influence.
-So, I recently release Freedom’s Last Gasp
+So, I recently release Freedom’s Last Gasp.

 • This year I will be releasing a thud of fantasy novels (4) whose protagonists are 17 years olds and up.
 I still look at them as YA novels (the audio company doesn’t like me saying that) but my beta readers, who range in age from 15 to 72, all seemed to love it.
 The first title, “Agent of Prophecy” is up for pre-order, and I will shortly be putting up the other three novels for pre-order as well.
 What you’ll see if the first novel is releasing at the end of June, and then each month, the next releases.